 Attorney Prusinski focuses 100% of his practice on criminal law and drunk-driving (DUI) matters, and is not afraid to take your case to trial.
 He champions individual’s Constitutional rights not only to protect his clients, but also to maintain integrity and justice for all.

 Mr. Prusinski is admitted to the State Bar of Wisconsin and the United States District Court for the Western District of Wisconsin.
 He is a member of the American Bar Association, and the National, Wisconsin and Marathon County Association of Criminal Defense Lawyers.
-Mr. Prusinski has served as president of the Marathon County Association of Criminal Defense Lawyers.
+Mr. Prusinski has served as past president of the Marathon County Association of Criminal Defense Lawyers.

-Over the many years at Crooks, Low & Connell, S.C., Mr. Prusinski has defended more than eight hundred clients finding themselves often in serious or presumably hopeless predicaments.
-Although the majority of Mr. Prusinski’s appearances have been in Marathon County Circuit Court located in Wausau, Wisconsin, Mr. Prusinski frequently represents clients charged with serious crimes in the surrounding cities and counties, including as far north as Rhinelander, Medford, Merrill, and Antigo, east to Shawano, and south to Stevens Point and Wisconsin Rapids.
+Mr. Prusinski has defended more than eight hundred clients from misdemeanors to murder.
+Although the majority of Mr. Prusinski’s appearances have been in Marathon County Circuit Court located in Wausau, Wisconsin, Mr. Prusinski frequently represents clients charged with crimes in the surrounding cities and counties, including as far north as Rhinelander, Medford, Merrill, and Antigo, east to Shawano, and south to Stevens Point and Wisconsin Rapids.

-Undaunted, Mr. Prusinski strives to provide each and every client with individual care, unrelenting advocacy, and genuine hope against seemingly impossible odds.
+Undaunted, Mr. Prusinski provides each and every client with individual care, persistent advocacy, and genuine hope against power and fear.

 Mr. Prusinski also has a history of broad legal experience, including civil litigation and trial experience.
 He has handled and been involved in numerous civil matters over the years at Crooks, Low & Connell, S.C., including but not limited to: bench trials, personal injury claims and jury trials, temporary restraining orders and injunctions, contested child custody and placement matters, landlord and tenant evictions, and even small claims trials.